 It feels enlightening and not heavier at all, like a burden has been lifted from my shoulders.

 It allows me to let go of feeling helpless and empowers me to come up with creative ways to improve my situation.

 This idea reminds me of a quote from Leo Tolstoy, “Everyone thinks about changing the world, but no one thinks of changing himself.”

 In the end, that’s the only thing you have control over: yourself!

-Even if you could bend Goldman Sachs over your knee and give it a spanking when it messed up a market forecast, odds are that you wouldn’t get the firm to change its behavior.
+Even if you could bend Goldman Sachs over your knee and give it a spanking when it messed up a market forecast, odds are that you wouldn’t get the firm to change

 What you can do is take responsibility for how you react to that forecast.